In this article, you’ll learn what is arc welding? and how it works? different types of arc welding with their advantages and applications.

 - It requires a relatively small variety of electrodes.

-- Covering on the electrode can provide shielding gases, alloying elements and other essential materials at relatively low cost.
+- Covering on the electrode can provide shielding gases, alloying elements, and other essential materials at a relatively low cost.

 - Welding equipment is manageable and can be easily maintained.